 The main two things to keep in mind when choosing where to stay are transportation (my husband and I are subway people, so for us this translates to proximity to Metro stops), and safety.
 Here’s a map of the Paris Metro for reference, or you could check your hotel’s website because they typically give information on how far they are from public transportation.

 If you’re planning on doing a lot of sightseeing, you should take a look at The Paris Pass because you can potentially save money and time.
-Of course where you want to go will vary based on your own interests, but here are a few places we didn’t want to miss (in random order):
+Of course where you want to go will vary based on your own interests, but here are a few places we didn’t want to miss, broken down by category.

 Standing at the base of the Eiffel Tower and looking up will take your breath away.
 You can purchase tickets to go to the second floor or to the top where there is a champagne bar.
 My favorite was seeing the tower lit up at night; also, it sparkles for the first five minutes of every hour after sunset until 1 or 2AM.